phetsims/keplers-laws/doc/model.md

 axes, semi major and semiminor axis, and eccentricity.
 All of those elements can be visualized by toggling checkboxes on the UI.

 There's also an option to see the strings: the lines that connect the planet to the foci.
-The strings are used to show that the planet is always at the same distance from the foci, and that the sum of the distances from the foci to the planet is constant, and it's equal to the major axis.
+The idea behind the strings is to build the definition of an ellipse as the set of all the points for which the sum of the distances from the two foci remains constant.
+That constant is equal to the major axis values.

 When eccentricity is toggled, a panel on the left will show the orbital eccentricity compared to other orbits of the solar system.
 Such as the Earth, or Halley's comet.
 The eccentricity is calculated as the ratio between the distance